 A flexible deductive approach was employed to guide the coding and analysis of qualitative data from first-round expert interviews (Fletcher, 2017).
 Initial codes were drawn from the literature review on carbon neutrality and SIPs (Hsieh & Shannon, 2005).
 During the process of coding, the codes were modified, eliminated, and supplemented, ultimately reformulating the theory from which the initial codes were inferred (Gilgun, 2011).
-Using this approach, narratives on how Beijing and Hong Kong experts conceptualise “carbon neutrality” were generated.
+Using this approach, narratives on how Beijing and Hong Kong experts conceptualize “carbon neutrality” were generated.
 For questions based on scoring, average scores were taken across the categories or cities of stakeholders.
 One major interview question explores the top three most important energy policies for carbon neutrality from the experts’ perspectives.
 The most important policy was assigned a score of 3, the second-most important scored 2 and the last scored 1.
 In the case of interviewees raising three equally important policies, identical scores of 2 were assigned to each policy.
 For a few special cases where interviewees considered one policy significantly more important than the other two, that policy is given a score of 4, and the other two given scores of 1.
 Similar policies were given the same code and grouped together for scoring.
 Policies with higher scores (hence higher perceived importance) were ranked higher.
 The ranking generated is referred to as the “Stakeholder Rank”.

+B.2.
+Background Information of the Expert Interviewees

+The background information of the anonymized expert interviewees, including fields of specialization, affiliations’ scope and years of experience in the energy or transport sector are provided below: